ENERGET2010/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course
 Homework by courses Selenium webdriver
+Ok i have to change it